For a bread to be labelled and sold as “sourdough”, the dough must be fermented over a period of 12 – 48 hours.

-If I eat bread, within hours I feel, lethargic, drained, listless and tired.
-Not quite ill but feeling very low.
+If I eat bread, within hours I feel lethargic, drained, listless and tired.
+Not quite ill or sick but feeling very low.
 I go to bed early, go for a walk the following day and the effects begin to subside.
-The next day I will be back to normal.
+By late the next day I will be back to normal.

-Now here’s the point of this article: fake sourdough sold by Woolworths Australia
+Now here’s the point of this story: sourdough labelled and sold by Woolworths Australia is NOT sourdough.

 I bought a loaf of sourdough bread from Woolworths, ate it and experienced the side effects mentioned above.

 No, I hadn’t read the “contents” until after I had eaten it.
-Who looks for the percentage of a product in a product?
+Who looks for the “percentage” in a product?

-How can a product be sold as “sourdough” when the product has less than 15% sourdough in it?
+How can a product be sold as “sourdough” when it has less than 15% sourdough in it?

 There is no dispute that the sourdough bread dough requires a 12-48 hour fermentation period.
 One wonders how long Woolworths ferments its dough?